Southchurch: Housing

 The current local housing stock mainly dates from the first half of the twentieth century, when Southchurch expanded from a village into the residential district of Southend.
 To the south of the station is Southchurch Hall, a thirteenth-century moated manor house.
 This is now open to the public as a museum, which stands in a small park: Southchurch Hall Gardens.

 Schools

-Futures College, Southend High School for Girls (grammar), Greenways primary school, Hamstel Road primary school and Porters Grange primary school are situated within the boundaries of Southchurch.
+Southchurch High School, Southend High School for Girls (grammar), Greenways primary school, Hamstel Road primary school and Porters Grange primary school are situated within the boundaries of Southchurch.

 Churches

 Holy Trinity Church is the original parish church of Southchurch.
 The oldest parts of this church date back to the Saxon era, with later additions in the early 20th century.
 Christ Church (Church of England) is in Colbert Avenue, just to the east of Southchurch Park East.
 This parish was carved out of Holy Trinity in 1922.
 It began as a mission church in Elizabeth Road, which runs from the seafront to Southchurch Park.